aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/workbook-conversions/html/export-databar-colorscale-and-iconset-conditional-formatting-while-excel-to-html-conversion/_index.md

 You can export DataBar, ColorScale and IconSet Conditional Formatting while converting your Excel file into HTML.
 This feature is partially supported by Microsoft Excel but Aspose.Cells supports it fully.

 {{% /alert %}}
-## **Export DataBar, ColorScale and IconSet Conditional Formatting while Excel to HTML Conversion**
+## **Export DataBar, ColorScale and IconSet Conditional Formatting while Converting Excel to HTML**
-The following screenshot shows the [sample excel file](5473447.xlsx) with DataBar, ColorScale and IconSet Conditional Formatting.
-You can download the [sample excel file](5473447.xlsx) from the given link.
+The following screenshot shows the [sample Excel file](5473447.xlsx) with DataBar, ColorScale and IconSet Conditional Formatting.
+You can download the [sample Excel file](5473447.xlsx) from the given link.

 ![todo:image_alt_text](conversion_1.png)

-The following screenshot shows the Aspose.Cells output HTML file showing DataBar, ColorScale and IconSet Conditional Formatting.
-As you can see, it looks exactly like the [sample excel file](5473447.xlsx).
+The following screenshot shows the Aspose.Cells output HTML file displaying DataBar, ColorScale and IconSet Conditional Formatting.
+As you can see, it looks exactly like the [sample Excel file](5473447.xlsx).

 ![todo:image_alt_text](conversion_2.png)
 ## **Sample Code**
-The following sample code converts the sample excel file into HTML which is just a normal [Excel to HTML conversion](/cells/java/converting-workbook-to-different-formats/#convertingworkbooktodifferentformats-convertingexcelfilestohtml).
+The following sample code converts the sample Excel file into HTML, which is just a normal [Excel to HTML conversion](/cells/java/converting-workbook-to-different-formats/#convertingworkbooktodifferentformats-convertingexcelfilestohtml).

 {{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-files-utility-ConvertingToHTMLFiles-1.java" >}}
 ## **Related Article**